krusynth/billhunt.dev/_landings/move-carefully.md

 ![Photo of Move Carefully and Fix Things stickers](/uploads/2021/02/movecarefully-photo.jpg)

 {:.featured}
-**Update February 6th, 2021**: Wow!
-In the first 24 hours of offering stickers, you all have made a bunch of donations and I've covered my costs!
-I'm always amazed at how generous the civic tech community is.
+**Update February 14th, 2021**: Wow!
+In the first week, you all have raised hundreds of dollars for charity!
+I've given away over 350 stickers and I'm getting ready to print a second batch!
 Since I've basically broken even at this point, I'm updating the request process to ask everyone to **donate directly to the charity of the month** below.
 Also, *I love stickers!* If you have stickers of your own, I'd certainly appreciate if you sent me some back as well!
 No pressure!

 {:.featured}
-As of February 11th, 2021, my costs have been completely covered and the sticker fund is at **+$167.05**{: style="color: green"} (US dollars), which will be donated at the end of the month.
-You all have also donated another **$437.00** directly to charity!
-So far, I've spent out of pocket about $160 for 500 stickers (about $0.32/sticker), $23 on packing materials, and $45 in stamps.
+As of February 14th, 2021, my costs have been completely covered and the sticker fund is at *+$164.85*{: style="color: green"} (US dollars), which will be donated at the end of the month.
+You all have also donated another **$622.00** directly to charity!
+So far, I've spent out of pocket about $160 for 500 stickers (about $0.32/sticker), $23 on packing materials, and $67.20 in postage.
 Mailing a standard, 1oz envelope to anywhere in the US costs $0.55, while international letters cost $1.20.

 During pre-pandemic times, I'd just be going around handing these out at events.
 But today, it's a lot harder for me to give these to everyone.
 I also have no interest in going into the sticker business, so I want to try something _different_.
 So here's the deal: